 The Federation of St Kitts and Nevis is a twin-island country famed for its dormant and extinct volcanoes, its stretches of golden beaches, and its captivating history.
 It was named by Christopher Columbus in the late 15th century, and it has been the home of national leaders such as Vice-Admiral Horatio Nelson and Alexander Hamilton.

-St Kitts and Nevis developed the world’s first-ever citizenship by investment programme in 1984.
+The St Kitts and Nevis Citizenship By Investment programme, started in 1984, was the world’s first.
 As such, the country has had years to perfect its programme, which today stands as the oldest, most trusted, and most successful programme of its kind.

-How to apply for citizenship in St Kitts and Nevis
+How to Apply for St Kitts and Nevis Citizenship By Investment

 Under the St Kitts and Nevis Citizenship by Investment Programme, applicants must show that they are at least 18 years of age, of good character with no criminal record, and in good health.
 They must then make an investment either in the nation’s Sugar Industry Diversification Foundation, or in pre-approved real estate.
 Applicants may apply with their spouse and dependent children, and, in some cases, dependent elderly parents.